-Section 2: Election of Voting Members
+Section 2: Election of Voting Members Qualifications of Voting Members

-- 225 The President, Executive Vice President, Undergraduate Representative to the University Assembly, and other - 226 Undesignated at Large representatives will be elected by a single transferable voting system.
-Voters may rank all - 227 candidates on the ballot for each of these races and any ballot that has candidate(s) who is/are unranked the ballot - shall not be invalidated and will count towards the ranked candidate.
-All other representatives shall be elected by a - 229 plurality voting system.
-Voters will cast one vote per available seat, (e.g. if three Arts and Sciences representatives are - 230 to be elected, the voter will vote for three candidates).
+The President, Executive Vice President, Undergraduate Representative to the University Assembly, and other Undesignated at Large representatives will be elected by a single transferable voting system.
+Voters may rank all eandidates on the ballot for each of these races and any ballot that has candidate(s) who is/are unranked the ballot shall not be invalidated and will count towards the ranked candidate.
+All other representatives shall be elected by a plurality voting system.
+Voters will cast one vote per available seat, (e.g. if three Arts and Sciences representatives are to be elected, the voter will vote for three candidates).